honeypumpkin/codecamp-notes/README.md

 ##### Finding clues
 An easy way is to use the cmd+F and find the different variable names.
 Often you will be looking at a line and if the variable doesn't hilight it has been misspelled.

+#### ValueError
+Value errors occur when you pass a parameter to a function and the function is expecting a certain type, but you pass it a different type.
+We can illustrate that with this particular program in two different ways.